Sparse handlebody decompositions and non-finiteness of $g_3=0$

 This idea also has a long history: Smooth cobordisms are of course a standard tool in topology, and the similar idea of seeing a flip as an elementary cobordism seems folklore.
 See e.g. Newman \cite{Newman}.

-\textbf{Acknowledgements} Karim Adiprasito is supported by the European Research Council under the European Unions Seventh Framework Programme ERC Grant agreement ERC StG 716424 - CASe, a DFF grant 0135-00258B and the Israel Science Foundation under ISF Grant 1050/16.
-Bruno Benedetti is supported by NSF Grant 1855165, and wishes to thank Ed Swartz for many helpful conversations.
+\textbf{Acknowledgments} Karim Adiprasito was supported by the European Research Council under the European Unions Seventh Framework Programme ERC Grant agreement ERC StG 716424 - CASe, a DFF grant 0135-00258B, the Israel Science Foundation under ISF Grant 1050/16, the Horizon Europe ERC Grant number: 101045750 / Project acronym: HodgeGeoComb, and the Centre National de Recherche Scientifique.
+Bruno Benedetti was supported by NSF Grant 1855165, Simons Award MPS-TSM-00002873, and wishes to thank Ed Swartz for many helpful conversations.